jenkinsci/ontrack-plugin/JOB_DSL.md

 }
 ```

+* The `ontrackSingleParameter` step, with the same parameters can be used to have a single computed parameter.
-The `ontrackMultipleChoiceParameter` step, with the same parameters can be used to have a multiple choice.
+* The `ontrackMultipleChoiceParameter` step, with the same parameters can be used to have a multiple choice.
 In this case, the returned value must be a list.

 ## Future extensions